rlivingsus/misc/AllBooks.md

 - Morris, Jan: Manhattan '45
 - Morrison, Toni: The Bluest Eye
 - Morton, Andrew: The Queen: Her Life
 - Muir, Tamsyn: THE LOCKED TOMB: 1)Gideon the Ninth; Nona the Ninth
+- Mulford, David: Packing for India
 - Munger, Charlie: Poor Charlie's Almanack
 - Munninghoff, Alexander: The Son and Heir (kindle)
 - Munroe, Randall: The Thing Explainer; What If?; What If 2?